-Our truth-telling project Beyond the Claims– Stories from the Land & the Heart has engaged folks from Wabanaki and Maine communities in deep conversations over the past year.
-We have interviewed people with diverse experiences and perspectives, including Wabanaki elders, Tribal Chiefs, legislators, lawyers, commissioners as well as poets, culture keepers, and families impacted by the Maine Indian land claims and MICSA for generations.
+Our truth-telling project Beyond the Claims– Stories from the Land & the Heart engaged folks from Wabanaki and Maine communities in deep conversations from 2021-2024.
+We interviewed people with diverse experiences and perspectives, including Wabanaki elders, Tribal Chiefs, legislators, lawyers, commissioners as well as poets, culture keepers, and families impacted by the Maine Indian land claims and MICSA for generations.
 We have found the personal oral history interview to be a powerful conduit for truth-telling and healing, a great illuminator of the past and the present, and a thoughtful tool to help us shape our shared future.

 We invite you to join our supporters in making this work possible.